owencooke/OutageML/README.md

 $ python manage.py migrate  # make sure your selected Python interpreter is the one in .venv
 $ python manage.py runserver
 ```
-> **Note**
-> May require `sudo apt-get install libpq-dev` as a missing dependency for psycopg2.
-Run if `poetry install` fails.
-> Once the server is running, you can go to localhost:8000/customer/ and localhost:8000/customer/create to play around with the example API GET and POST requests.

-> **Note**
-> If you add customers at localhost:8000/customer/create, you should see the customer information shown on the frontend at localhost:3000